Alabama Distracted Driving Accident Lawyer

 Distracted driving is any activity that diverts a person’s focus away from the road and the task of driving.
 Distracted driving can greatly increase the chance of a car accident, endangering the lives of the drivers, passengers, and pedestrians.
 According to a recent annual report from the CDC, over 2,800 people were killed and 400,000 were injured in crashes involving distracted drivers within one year alone in the US.

-The following are some common Birmingham distracted driving behaviors:
+The following are some common Alabama distracted driving behaviors:

 - Checking or sending a text message